Dynamically generated concatenated codes and their phase diagrams: Discussion

-With a slight change in perspective---interpreting the tree graph as a \textit{finite-rate}, $\textit{classical}$ Tanner code rather than the encoding circuit of a single logical qubit---the recursive methods detailed here provide insight into the energy landscape and finite-temperature phases of LDPC codes on locally tree-like expander graphs~\cite{Tibor}.
-Generalizing these methods to \textit{quantum} LDPC codes is a direction for future study.
+\gs{These statistical mechanics models are interesting in their own right, as models of spin glasses with a subtler phase diagram than the well-studied Bethe lattice Ising model.
+Notably, the quantumness of the code forces the bulk transition to be discontinuous, but with a divergent correlation length associated with the merging and annihilation of a pair of fixed points.}

+\gs{From a quantum error correction perspective, it is also noteworthy that code concatenation with just two-qubit gates can produce high-performing codes, robust to errors both at the end and in the bulk of the encoding circuit.
+Past theoretical studies have mainly focused on constructions where the inner code itself can correct at least one error, necessitating $b \geq 5$~\cite{Poulin2006}.
+The encoding circuit for a $b>2$ inner code contains several two-qubit gates, each of which incurs some errors.
+Thus, our simple bulk error model, consisting of i.i.d. errors on each branch but no errors ``internal'' to the nodes, is a reasonable first approximation to the noise processes in actual binary tree circuits, but becomes less realistic for larger branching number.}

+\gs{Real quantum devices have errors not captured in our models, such as correlated multi-qubit Pauli errors and coherent noise.
+Nevertheless, the toy models analyzed in this work can guide understanding of coding phases in these devices.
+For example, while errors can never be perfectly heralded in practice, ``erasure conversion'' protocols such as those implemented on neutral atom platforms ~\cite{Wu2022,Sahay2023,Scholl2023,Ma2023} can convert all but a small fraction of errors to erasures.
+These protocols lead to significantly higher thresholds, and the corresponding toy model on trees --- that of i.i.d., partially heralded errors --- is amenable to both analytical (low-temperature expansions around the perfectly heralded fixed point) and numerical (population dynamics) techniques.}

-We also leave open a more complete characterization of the distribution $Q(\bm{\eta})$ in the coding phase, with unheralded errors in the bulk.
-We have focused on the distribution $Q(m)$ for a CSS code with independent bit and phase flips, but under more general noise models, the ``magnetization'' becomes a 3-component quantity less conducive to visualization. \gs{As an intermediate step, the ``qutrit Bell tree'' with independent errors has a 2-component magnetization.} Analyzing the recursion relations and resultant phases in non-stabilizer concatenated codes, i.e., trees composed of non-Clifford gates, in the spirit of recent studies of measurement-induced phase transitions in tree circuits~\cite{Nahum2021,Feng2023,Ferte2024haar,Feng2024}, is a further avenue for exploration.
+\gs{In the main text, we focused on two concatenated codes: (1) a non-CSS self-concatenated code with optimal distance scaling, and (2) the Bell tree, a CSS code obtained by alternately concatenating bit flip and phase flip repetition codes.
+In the analysis of bulk errors, we chose to study the latter, with independent bit and phase flips, so that the spin glass phase is described by a pair of independent distributions $Q(m_x), Q(m_z)$.
+Under more general Pauli channels, the ``magnetization'' becomes a 3-component quantity less conducive to visualization, but in principle can be analyzed. {As an intermediate step, one can consider the ``qutrit Bell tree'' with independent errors, which has a 2-component magnetization.} A more formidable task is analyzing the recursion relations and resultant phases in non-stabilizer concatenated codes, i.e., trees composed of non-Clifford gates, in the spirit of recent studies of measurement-induced phase transitions in tree circuits~\cite{Nahum2021,Feng2023,Ferte2024haar,Feng2024}.}

 Finally, all of these techniques start at the boundary and proceed inwards towards the root, whereas the quantum circuit runs in the opposite direction.
 We leave to future inquiry the question of how to understand the phase diagram from the latter point of view, evolving forward in time.
 Since the syndrome is only measured at the end, logical information is necessarily degraded with time (once a logical is lost, it cannot be recovered), so even in the coding phase, the failure probability at the fixed point is nonzero.
 In a forthcoming work, we drive the fixed-point failure probability to zero by introducing syndrome checks into the bulk, at the cost of losing this simple recursive structure~\cite{Sommers2025}.